Skip to main content

 2025-59

-11/25/2025 1/1/2026 PSE proposes closing service under this optional schedule.
-Customers who would have been eligible for service under Schedule 35 can alternatively take service under Schedule 10 Primary General Service.
+1/1/2026 PSE proposes closing service to new customers under this optional schedule.
+New customers who would have been eligible for service under Schedule 35 can alternatively take service under Schedule 10 Primary General Service.

 2025-58